 The District which was once called Mission City, was known for being the heart of the berry industry within the Fraser Valley.
 It held the name “Home of the Big Red Strawberry” as its slogan in the 1930s until the 1940s.
 The Official Flower being the Caitlin Rhododendron X-ing Fortune and Hummingbird Rhododendums.

 It is known for Salmon runs and huge population of Green Sturgeons.
 Forty percent of the district is actually tree farm, being the first of 2 communities with municipal tree farms (Revelstoke, British Columbia being the second with smaller and fewer farms).

-The District of Mission is 225.78 km² (87.17 square miles) and has the estimated population of 38,000 people within many neighborhoods.
-The neighborhoods that were part The District of Mission before amalgamation and still have a strong local identity are Silverdale, Silverhill, Ruskin (which is also part of Maple Ridge), West Heights, Stave Falls, Stave Gardens, Steelhead, Cedar Valley, Keystone Road, Clay Road, Richards Road, Cade-Barr, Cherry Hill, Ferndale, Hatzic, Hillside, and Deroche.
-Then there are the communities and rural areas that are unincorporated but linked mostly because of School District No 75 are Hatzic Valley which includes Durieu, Hatzic Prairie, Hatzic Island, McConnell Creek, Miracle Valley, and Sylvester Road; Dewdney, Nicomen Island, Downtown Mission, Mission West, Hemlock, and Lake Errock.
+The entire district is 225.78 km² (87.17 square miles) and has the estimated population of 38,000 people within many neighbourhoods.
+The neighbourhoods that were part of the district before amalgamation and still have a strong local identity are Silverdale, Silverhill, Ruskin (which is also part of Maple Ridge), West Heights, Stave Falls, Stave Gardens, Steelhead, Cedar Valley, Keystone Road, Clay Road, Richards Road, Cade-Barr, Cherry Hill, Ferndale, Hatzic, Hillside, and Deroche.
+Then there are the communities and rural areas that are unincorporated but linked mostly because of School District No 75 are Hatzic Valley which includes Durieu, Hatzic Prairie, Hatzic Island, McConnell Creek, Miracle Valley, and Sylvester Road; Dewdney, Nicomen Island, Downtown, Mission West, Hemlock, and Lake Errock.